American Chemistry Council

-American Chemistry Council (ACC), known as the Manufacturing Chemists' Association at its founding in 1872 then as the Chemical Manufacturers' Association (from 1978 until 2000), is an industry trade association for American chemical companies, based in Washington, D.C.
+The American Chemistry Council (ACC), known as the Manufacturing Chemists' Association at its founding in 1872 then as the Chemical Manufacturers' Association (from 1978 until 2000), is an industry trade association for American chemical companies, based in Washington, D.C.

 Activities

 The mission of the American Chemistry Council is to promote the interests of corporations of the chemical industry.
 The trade group represents U.S. chemical companies as well as the plastics and chlorine industries, formerly known as the American Plastics Council, the Center for the Polyurethanes Industry and the Chlorine Chemistry Council.

 ACC implemented the Responsible Care program in 1988.
 At least 52 countries have implemented this initiative.
 It is managed at a global level by the International Council of Chemical Associations.
 Participation in the program is a mandatory for all ACC members.

 It has a political action committee that gives money to members of the Congress of the United States.

 ACC launched a $35 million "essential2" public relations campaign in 2005.
 The "essential2" campaign attempted to improve the industry's image by emphasizing the importance of chemical industry products – especially plastics – to everyday life, and by using the term "American Chemistry" rather than "chemical industry".
 ACC later shifted to a more directed lobbying and policy-shaping effort, including taking legal action against federal efforts to regulate greenhouse gas emissions from industry.

 Sometime in 2008, ACC launched a campaign to oppose California SB1713 – a bill to ban bisphenol A statewide – including bulk postal mailings in July and August encouraging California citizens to demand opposition of their representing legislators.

 In 2011, it was a major sponsor of the 5th International Marine Debris Conference which endorsed the Honolulu Commitment to reduce harmful plastics in the environment.

-The ACC stepped in in 2023 to prohibit the passage of the Packaging Reduction & Recycling Act in New York state, spending a total $120,000 on two lobbying firms, Greenberg Traurig and Craig Johnson’s Long Point Advisors, to work on its behalf for the duration of the legislative session.
+The ACC stepped in during 2023 to prohibit the passage of the Packaging Reduction & Recycling Act in New York state, spending a total $120,000 on two lobbying firms, Greenberg Traurig and Craig Johnson’s Long Point Advisors, to work on its behalf for the duration of the legislative session.

+Influence in the Donald Trump administration

+The ACC has been successful in staffing the second Donald Trump administration with its own staff, such as Nancy Beck and Lynn Ann Dekleva who took senior positions in the Environmental Protection Agency.
+In the second Trump administration, they pushed to deregulate chemicals that other EPA staff and scientists had raised health and environment concerns about.
+Beck was also in a similar position in the first Trump administration where she was "credited with leading a wide-ranging pushback against chemical regulations."
+In the EPA, Beck sought to scale back proposed bans on asbestos and methylene chloride.
+She also rewrote rules to make it harder to track PFAS ("forever chemicals").